-Many concerned Canadians have asserted that the gun registry has helped keep law and order and save lives, and police officers across Canada have been divided on the issue.
-Many rural Canadians and First Nations people found the long gun registry (for non-restricted models of rifles and shotguns) onerous and discriminatory.
-We have always believed compromise was possible in reforming the registry to accommodate the concerns of legal gun users while ensuring that law enforcement agencies have the tools they need.
-We need to better balance these interests and ensure that Canadians are as safe as possible, without imposing ineffective or unreasonable restrictions on law abiding hunters and target shooters.
+Police associations across Canada have asserted that the gun registry helped keep law and order and save lives.
+Many rural Canadians and First Nations people found the gun registry restrictions onerous and discriminatory.
+We always believed compromise was possible in reforming the registry to accommodate the concerns of legal gun users while ensuring that law enforcement agencies had the tools they needed.
+We need to better balance these interests without allowing guns to be prevalent in society.

-However, illegal handguns held by gangs and drug dealers are a huge problem, especially in cities.
-It is time to crack down hard on gun smuggling across the U.S. border.
-Thousands of illegal handguns are coming across the border and into our urban centres.
-We need to work with enforcement agencies to press for action against gun smugglers and invest in tougher border measures to halt the movement of illegal firearms.
+It is time to crack down on gun smuggling across the U.S. border.
+Thousands of handguns are coming across the border and into our urban centres.
+We need to work with each of the U.S. border states to press for action against gun smugglers and invest in tougher border measures to halt the movement of illegal firearms.

 The risks created by having dangerous weapons in our urban centres are significant.
-The use of guns in our urban centres is typically not the same as the use of guns in our rural communities.
-We will ensure that law-abiding citizens pursuing legal activities in target shooting or hunting with long guns are free from unreasonable fees and the threat of criminalization.
+We will introduce balanced and fair measures to ban handguns and semi-automatic firearms.
+However, the use of guns in our urban centres is typically not the same as the use of guns in our rural communities.
+We will ensure that law-abiding citizens pursuing legal activities in hunting with long guns are free from unreasonable fees and the threat of criminalization.

 Green Party MPs will:

 - Provide increased support for Integrated Border Enforcement Teams made up of officers from the RCMP, Canada Border Services, U.S. Customs, and the U.S. Coast Guard in their gathering of intelligence and arresting of gun smugglers;